turippj/TURIP/README.md

 ## Contents in this repository

-TURIPspecification.txt: Specification documents to define TURIP.
+TURIPspecification.txt: A specification document to define TURIP.

 ## Libraries